trentm/node-cmdln/README.md

 `node example/conan.js ...` to try it out.

-# Cmdln API
+# Reference

+In general, please read the comments in the source.
+The API is far from fully documented here.

+## `cmdln.Cmdln`

 To use this module you create an object that inherits from `cmdln.Cmdln`.
-There are a number of relevant methods on `Cmdln` to can be used.
+There are a number of relevant methods and fields on `Cmdln` that can be used.

-(TODO: finish documenting these.
-For now the examples and cmdln.js code are the best resources.)
+- `<Cmdln>.do_<subcmd>(subcmd, opts, args, callback)` is how a subcommand is defined.
+See the

+- `<Cmdln>.showErrStack` boolean.
+Set to true to have `cmdln.main()`, if used, print a full stack on a shown error.

 - `<Cmdln>.handlerFromSubcmd(<subcmd>)` will return the appropriate
   `do_<subcmd>` method that handles the given sub-command.
 This resolves sub-command aliases.

+## `cmdln.main()`

+This is a convenience method for driving the mainline of your script using the your defined `Cmdln` subclass.
+There are a number of options to control how it works.
+Read the block comment on that function in "lib/cmdln.js" for the best docs.

 # License